 Related Programs or Certificates

-Certificate program in integrative genomic sciences (IGS).
-An integrative program of course work and research in the areas of bioinformatics, genomics, computational biology, and bioethics, IGS involves faculty and students in the life sciences, physical sciences, information sciences, and philosophy.
-Please see the website for current information on courses.
-Students interested in the IGS certificate should contact Professor R. Lane.
+Informatics and Modeling Minor.
+The Integrative Genomic Sciences (IGS) pathway is an integrative program of coursework and research in the areas of bioinformatics, genomics, computational biology, and bioethics.
+IGS involves faculty and students in the life sciences, physical sciences, information sciences, and philosophy.

 - be an MB&B major and be recommended to the department by a faculty member.
 The student is expected to have a B average (grade point average 85) in courses credited to the major.

-- submit a thesis based on laboratory research or library research, performed under the supervision of an MB&B faculty member.
+- submit a thesis based on laboratory research or library research, performed under the supervision of an MB&B faculty member or pre-approved faculty member in another department conducting research in the fields of molecular biology, biochemistry, or biophysics.